ldn0x7dc/react-native-transformable-image/README.md

 If your image is local (*like `source={require('...')}`*) or you are using react-native v0.27 and below, you should provide the **pixels** prop, wraping the image's width and height. (*You can ask your API server to provide image pixels info*).

+## Image Gallery

+If you are looking for an image gallery component, please refer to [**react-native-gallery**](https://github.com/ldn0x7dc/react-native-transformable-image), which is based on this component.